10 Pocket hole tips and tricks to build like a pro

 4″ to 8″ | A, B and C |

-Here is what the common boards look like with pocket holes.
+Here are the common dimensional boards with pocket holes.

 3. What screws do you need?

-First of all – use pocket hole screws and NOT regular wood screws.
-They are specially designed to be used with pocket holes.
+You NEED to use pocket hole screws and NOT regular wood screws.
+Pocket hole screws are specially designed specifically for pocket holes with:

 4. What is the best way to join boards using pocket holes